kktsubota/universal-dic/README.md

 ```

 The refined latent representation is encoded and saved in `cache/`.
-The parameters of the adapters are encoded and saved in `results/ours/wacnn/q1/<image file name>/weights.pt`.
+The adapter parameters are encoded and saved in `results/ours/wacnn/q1/<image file name>/weights.pt`.

 ### Evaluation of the Proposed Method
 Perform evaluation using the compressed data obtained in training with the command below.